-Glaucoma is a progressive optic neuropathy, affecting 3.5% of people aged 40 to 80 years (Tham 2014).
-It is the leading cause of irreversible blindness, affecting over 64 million people globally (Tham 2014).
-This figure is expected to increase to 110 million people by 2040.
-Open angle glaucoma (OAG) is the commonest type, accounting for 86% of cases (Tham 2014).
-In one large population cohort, one in six people with OAG became bilaterally blind (Peters 2013).
-Angle closure glaucoma is less common than OAG, but is more likely to result in bilateral blindness.
-The only proven way to prevent vision loss is to reduce the pressure inside the eye (intraocular pressure (IOP)) over the long term (AGIS 2000; CNTG Study Group 1998; Heijl 2002; Kass 2002).
-Approaches to reducing IOP include medical therapy, laser treatments, and surgery.
+Glaucoma is a chronic progressive optic neuropathy, affecting up to 4% of people by the age of 80 years (Burr 2007).
+It is the leading cause of irreversible blindness, affecting 60 million people globally (Quigley 2006).
+This figure is expected to increase to 80 million people by 2020.
+Open angle glaucoma (OAG) is the commonest type, accounting for three-quarters of cases (Quigley 2006).
+In one large population cohort, one in six patients with OAG became bilaterally blind (Peters 2013).
+The only proven way to prevent vision loss is to reduce the pressure inside the eye (intraocular pressure) over the long term (AGIS 2000; CNTG Study Group 1998; Heijl 2002; Kass 2002).
+Approaches to reducing intraocular pressure (IOP) include medical therapy, laser treatments, and surgery.
 Because commercially available eye-drop preparations have a short-lasting effect, medical therapy requires eye-drops to be instilled one or more times daily for life.
 Adherence is very poor, even if use is monitored (Friedman 2009; Okeke 2009).
-Conventional surgical techniques, such as trabeculectomy, are associated with significant risks, with more than 40% of people developing perioperative complications (Kirwan 2013; Lichter 2001) and reoperation being needed in 7% to 18% (Gedde 2012; Kirwan 2013).
+Conventional surgical techniques such as trabeculectomy are associated with significant risks, with more than 40% of patients developing perioperative complications (Kirwan 2013; Lichter 2001) and reoperation being needed in 7% to 18% (Gedde 2012; Kirwan 2013).
 Therefore, they are often reserved for disease that is progressing despite other treatments (King 2013).